Binding and Non-Binding Moving Estimate; Their Differences

 When moving there are two ways in which movers estimate your cost, the binding and the non-binding moving estimate.
 It is very important that you have the knowledge of these two types of estimates or you will end up just accepting any estimate given to you by the moving company.
 Do not be in a heist to agree to a less expensive estimate, learn the difference between the non-binding moving estimate and the binding moving estimate.
 This article will expose you to both the binding and the non-binding estimate, how they work, and their differences.

 Binding Moving Estimate

-The binding estimate is more like stating a particular price or cost for your move before the move day; this estimate provides the general cost of relocating or moving after a survey of your items you intend moving.
-This estimate is the best in terms of accuracy of the cost of relocating that you can get from the movers.
+The binding estimate is more like stating a particular price or cost for your move before the move day; this estimate provides the general cost of relocating or moving after a survey of the items you intend to move.
+This estimate is the best in terms of the accuracy of the cost of relocating that you can get from the movers.

 Generally, for the majority of binding estimates, it is just the part of transportation( the cost gotten from weighing the property to be moved) that is binding.
 For example, if you plan with the moving company that you are going to self-pack ( pack and arrange your property yourself) and you failed to do so, leaving the moving company to pack, that's an extra cost, and it’s going to reflect on the final bill as transportation cost

 The problem of the binding estimate is that one must know the exact stuff to be moved and that which will not be moved.
 What happens when the moving company has already estimated the cost of moving the items you selected and on the move day you discover that you really have to move some other important items, and they were not in your inventory, if the moving company is to make room for this item then you have incurred additional cost because you are going to pay for the extra items added.